Immigration update: Additional precautionary restrictions to Myanmar | MarketScreener

 Santa Fe Analysis

-Initial regulation on travelers who will be prohibited entry to Myanmar remains.
-Summary can be found here :
+The Initial regulation on travellers who will be prohibited entry to Myanmar remains.
+Summary can be found here.

-As there is no timeline set by the authorities on the travel restrictions, travelers who have been in the prohibited countries will be required to reschedule planned travel to Myanmar.
-For travelers who have been in the above-mentioned restricted countries will be required to obtain a health certificate prior entering Myanmar and may need to reschedule travel plans.

-All travelers to Myanmar whose nationality fall under the list of countries eligible for e-Visa or Visa on Arrival will need to apply for an Entry Visa at the Embassy of Myanmar abroad prior traveling to Myanmar.
+We urge travellers who have a scheduled trip to Myanmar to ensure they obtain the laboratory evidence from nearby hospitals or health authorities prior their travel.

 Should you have any questions, please contact the following: